Azure-Samples/functions-dotnet-codercards/README.md

 * Creating an HTTP trigger that writes a queue message is just one line of code!

 * Using a queue message to trigger blob processing is preferable to a blob trigger, as it is easier to ensure transactional processing.
-Also, blob triggers can be delayed for up to 10 minutes on the Consumption plan.
+Blob triggers can be [delayed for up to 10 minutes on the Consumption plan](https://docs.microsoft.com/en-us/azure/azure-functions/functions-scale#how-the-consumption-plan-works)

 * By binding to a POCO, you can use the payload of a trigger to configure an input binding.
 In this example, we binding to the `BlobName` property in the queue message.